 An infected puppy can be up and around playing and a few hours later become extremely ill.
-The virus is often fatal as most puppies, not being able to fight off the virus and bacterial infection, go into shock and die.
+The virus is often fatal since most puppies are not able to fight off the virus and bacterial infection and therefore go into shock and die.

 The signs are:

-As with canine distemper, parvo is best prevented by vaccination.
+* As with canine distemper, parvo is best prevented by vaccination.

 Puppies infected with canine parvovirus really should be hospitalized.
 They will require IV fluids to combat the severe life-threatening dehydration.
 Further treatment may involve the use of antibiotics and other medications to fight secondary bacterial infections until the virus runs its course.

 •CPR for Dogs